mazhar-h/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Here is Tic-Tac-Toe playable through your terminal/CLI or graphical user interface!
+Here is Tic-Tac-Toe playable through terminal/CLI or graphical user interface!
 Play against local player vs player or player vs AI!

 The artificial intelligence used in player vs AI mode was possible through the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) which performs decision making.
 In this version of the AI, the use of minimax with [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) allows for more strategic and quicker decision making!